Smog, Soot, and Other Air Pollution from Transportation

 Air pollution emitted from transportation contributes to smog, and to poor air quality, which has negative impacts on the health and welfare of U.S. citizens.
 Pollutants that contribute to poor air quality include particulate matter (PM), nitrogen oxides (NOx), and volatile organic compounds (VOCs).

-- Over 30% of VOCs emissions in the U.S.
+- Less than 10% of VOCs emissions in the U.S.

 (NOTE: This value does not account for the substantial amount of PM that is formed in the atmosphere from gaseous mobile source emissions)